Solar Panel Payback Period UK

 Shading or orientation.
 A southwest-facing roof with some chimney shading might generate 20% less than the optimum.
 This directly reduces annual benefit while leaving upfront cost unchanged.

 Low SEG rates.
-Currently around 1–15p/kWh depending on tariff, with ~5p typical.
+Currently around 3–15p/kWh depending on tariff, with around 13p typical among the better deals.
 Households exporting large proportions of their generation are heavily exposed to rate changes.
 The best SEG rates guide for 2026 covers which suppliers currently pay the most.

 How batteries affect payback